OpenStackweb/osf-website/src/pages/blog/inside-open-infrastructure-november-2024.md

 # OpenStack: Open source software for creating private and public clouds

-* Another productive PTG is in the books!
-The October 2024 PTG took place from November 21 - 25.
+* Another productive Another productive Project Teams Gathering (PTG) is in the books!
+The October 2024 PTG took place from October 21 - 25.
 Check out the [PTG recaps from the OpenStack teams](https://www.openstack.org/blog/openstack-teams-advance-2025-1-epoxy-plans-at-openinfra-ptg/)!

 # Kata Containers: The speed of containers, the security of VMs